 The real Heahmund, Bishop of Sherborne: Died at the Battle of Meretun in 871.
 Little else is known about him, other than that he was consecrated as a Bishop in 867 or 868.

-Father Pyrlig (Cavan Clerkin)is a Briton that grew up in Wales.
-He has a wicked sense of humor and he is a warrior prior to becoming a priest.
-He always bossing things and doing what seemed to be impossible.
+Father Pyrlig,(Cavan Clerkin), is a fictional Briton character who grew up in Wales.
+He has a wicked sense of humor, and he is a badass warrior, before becoming a priest.
+He always bossed things and did what seemed to be impossible.

 Pyrlig demonstrates his superb sword fighting skills when Uhtred suggested to the Dane brothers to challenge him in combat and kill him that way for sport, knowing full well Father Pyrlig was an experienced fighter and would win the fight!